 The Permanent Solution to Fix Sunken Concrete

-In previous years, mudjacking has been the traditional method for lifting sunken concrete – but is it your best option?
+In previous years, mudjacking has been the traditional method for Atlanta sinking concrete repair – but is it your best option?
 Mudjacking involves injecting a slurry of cement and soil beneath the concrete slab.
 However, if the soil or fill upon which the slab was installed is weak or poorly compacted, the mudjacked slab will more than likely go right back to sinking, making it a temporary solution to lifting your concrete.

 At AquaGuard, we have a better solution: PolyLevel® injection.
-This process takes the original concept of mudjacking and combines it with modern knowledge and technology.
+This Atlanta sinking concrete repair process takes the original concept of mudjacking and combines it with modern knowledge and technology.
 It’s lightweight, provides a greater lifting power than mudjacking, and requires little to no waiting for it to cure.

 Learn more about our PolyLevel installation in Georgia

 The good news is that you don’t have to live with sunken concrete anymore!
-Check out our before and after photo gallery to see what PolyLevel concrete leveling and stabilization can do for your property!
+Check out our before and after photo gallery to see what PolyLevel leveling and stabilization for sinking concrete repair in Atlanta can do for your property!

 We would be happy to provide you a free evaluation and cost estimate for PolyLevel concrete repair.
 We work in Atlanta, Marietta, Decatur, Stone Mountain, Alpharetta, Lawrenceville, Sandy Springs, Athens, Gainesville, Roswell, Norcross and beyond.